-Oxycodone Detox & Rehab Treatment in Edmonton, Alberta
+Oxycodone Detox & Rehab Treatment Centers In Edmonton, Alberta

 Edmonton, Alberta has not escaped the problem that many other Canadian cities have experienced with the drug Oxycontin, and with a recent news story, deadly doses of Oxycontin may be in the hands of local drug dealers after up to $250,000 worth was stolen from a west-end warehouse.
 Investigators have issued an arrest warrant for a man in connection with the break and enter after combing through surveillance tape.

 "The EPS has concern for the public's safety in relation to the stolen prescription drugs," says Det.
 Ryan Tebb of West Division.
 "Oxycontin is a commonly abused prescription pill, but the extremely high dosage of the pills that were stolen is the concerning factor.
 Consumption of a single pill at this dosage could depress the respiratory system sufficiently to possibly cause death."

 About 5,400 tablets of the prescription Oxycontin tablets were stolen from the west-end business.
 Detectives estimate the drugs, if sold for about $30 a pill, have an estimated value between $150,000 and $250,000.
 Each 80-mg tablet is green.
 Terminally ill cancer patients, to relieve pain, commonly use that dosage.

 OxyContin is a slow-release drug derived from Oxycodone, achemical commonly found in prescribed painkillers.
 Once sold on the street, it is regularly crushed and snorted or injected to get a quicker high.
 It can be used as a substitute for heroin.
 The illegal usage of this drug cannot be pinned on any specific social class, but many users see it as safe because it is a prescribed drug.